CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 ## Use of time

-A typical twelve-week Code Louisville session has about the coverage of material and time commitment as a freshman college class.
-So for a successful Code Louisville session, and assuming the workload of a three credit-hour college class, you will likely have to budget at least six to nine actual hours per week to cover all the material, attend required events, and work on your coding project.
+A typical twelve-week Code Louisville course has about the coverage of material and time commitment as a freshman college class.
+So for a successful Code Louisville course, and assuming the workload of a three credit-hour college class, you will likely have to budget at least six to nine actual hours per week to cover all the material, attend required events, and work on your coding project.

-Your time spent on Code Louisville will be like adding a new work day to your week.
-This time will be extracted from your other weekly activities and responsibilities, such as work, child care and family time, and leisure.
+The time you spend on Code Louisville will be like adding a new work day to your week.
+This time will compete with your other weekly activities and responsibilities, such as work, child care, family time, and leisure.
 You will likely need to negotiate with friends, family members and employers and ask their support in your new endeavor.

 You may be tempted to extract time for Code Louisville from your sleep time.
 Please do not do this, as you may become sick and miserable.
 Recent studies point to sleep as an important component of learning, as if our brains need time to piece together what we've learned in a day.
 Be happy, be productive, and get your proper sleep.

-Your time will be spent in four required activities:
+You will spend time in four required activities:
 - attending weekly mentor-led sessions
 - watching Treehouse videos and working problem sets
 - attending meetup events in the tech community